sphillips23/BAIS3300-week7-hw/README.md

 ## What Did I Learn? 💭
 This assignment taught me the importance of accessibility in web forms.
 Making sure everyone feels comfortable taking your survey and can easily navigate the sight should be a top priority.
 After learning this knowledge, I made sure to carry it with me into future project in this class and the real world.

-## To Run and Make Changes to this Application 🖱️
+## Installation Instructions 🖱️
-1. Clone this repository to local computer
+1. Clone this repository.
+2. This project uses static HTML so files can be opened locally by double clicking the .html files.

-2. Open index.html to take the survey
+*Changes to the survey an be made through Visual Studio Code*

-3. Edit the code in Visual Studio Code to create your own survey

-4. Commit changes to GitHub

-5. Create an Azure static webpage to share your survey with others

 ## Link to my Survey 🔗